acornsoft-edgecraft/acornsoft-edgecraft.github.io/_posts/2022-02-07-openstack-on-kubernetes.markdown

 ## Work Process

-- Using Kubernetes v1.6+ Primatives
+- Using Kubernetes v1.6+ Primitives
 - Using Kubernetes Helm Charts